Eu Chooi Yip: Working in Jakarta as a Communist Party leader

 In Jakarta, Eu established a party branch, which directed the communist activities in Singapore remotely.
 He took direct orders from Chin Peng, the secretary-general of MCP, and was the superior of Fong Chong Pik.
 The MCP planned to co-operate with Lee Kuan Yew and trying to help establish the People's Action Party (PAP).
 The truth of the story between the MCP and Lee Kuan Yew remains controversial, because Eu, Fong Chong Pik, and Lee Kuan Yew had different claims about the event.
 According to Eu Chooi Yip, Party committee in Indonesia and Chin Peng did not give Fong Chong Pik the authority, but Fong Chong Pik voluntarily took charge of all party affairs in Singapore and began to meet with Lee Kuan Yew.
 In 1957, Eu Chooi Yip went back to Singapore to observe the general election.
 After the meeting with Eu, Fong Chong Pik went to meet Lee Kuan Yew and talked about co-operation.
 Fong Chong Pik claimed that he was appointed as the Party representative and LKY game him the nickname "the Plen".
 LKY claimed that Fong wanted to establish co-operation in the united anti-colonial front with the PAP during his broadcast.
 As the MCP received support from the masses, especially the left-wings, the MCP's support for the PAP would help LKY win the election.
 In addition, the MCP expected that LKY would not take actions against the communist party after he got the power.
 However, Lee Kuan Yew were very strict against the communist party when he got the power in Singapore.
 As the Barisan Sosialis split from the PAP, the MCP realised that they could not co-operate with Lee Kuan Yew.
 Fong Chong Pik was prevented to meet with Lee any more, before Lee initiated Operation Cold Store.

 In the early 1960s, when Sukarno served as the president of Indonesia, the MCP could organise activities publicly.
-Through the co-operation with Communist Party of Indonesia, Eu established Malayan National Liberation League.
+Through the co-operation with Communist Party of Indonesia, Eu established the Malayan National Liberation League.
 In 1963, he served as the secretary of the Southern Bureau of the MCP and made guidelines for underground activities in Singapore.
 To avoid a concentration of members in Jakarta and prepare for the resumption of underground activities in Malaya, many party members were sent to Medan, Aceh, Bagansiapiapi of Sumatra and to Bintan Island and Batam Island of the Riau islands, in mid-1964.
 These member helped to establish new bases or new liaison stations.

 However, after the 30 September Movement in 1965 that suppressed the Communist movements in Indonesia, Eu was arrested, and later released to China.
 The MCP began to operate secretly and no institutions were open publicly.
 The Malayan National Liberation League which was open publicly in Beijing actually represented the MCP, and Eu served as the Secretary-General.